whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Installed/Brews.md

 - **tomcat:** An open-source implementation of the Java Servlet and JavaServer Pages technologies.
 - **topgrade:** A tool that helps keep your system up-to-date by automatically updating all installed packages.
 - **tor:** A free and open-source software that provides anonymous communication and web browsing capabilities through a network of relays.
 - **tree:** A recursive directory listing command that produces a depth-indented listing of files.
 #files
 - **tree-sitter:** A parsing library for creating efficient and modular parsers for programming languages and other structured documents.
 #files
 - **ttyd:** A simple command-line tool that allows users to share a terminal session over the web in real-time.
-- **tuc:** You want to `cut` on more than just a character, perhaps using negative indexes or format the selected fields as you want...
-Maybe you want to cut on lines (ever needed to drop or keep first and last line?)...
-That's where `tuc` can help.
+- **tuc:** You want to `cut` on more than just a character, perhaps using negative indexes or format the selected fields as you want… Maybe you want to cut on lines (ever needed to drop or keep first and last line?)… That's where `tuc` can help.
 #text
 - **txt2tags:** Txt2tags is a document generator created by Aurelio Jargas in 2001.
 It reads a text file with minimal markup such as `**bold**` and `//italic//` and converts it to many formats.
 #text

 ## U